KusStar/qrcode-function/README.md

 **margin**

-How much quiet zone of image, defaults to `1`
+How much quiet zone of image should be, defaults to `1`

 **type**

-The type of response, defaults to 'image', means it will return a `image/png`
+The type of response, defaults to `image`, means it will return a `image/png`

 When `type` is not `image`, it will return base64 data URL likes `data:image/png;base64,...`